of shelter facilities in Toronto

 The need for accessible shelters in Toronto is critical.
 Only 4 of 15 shelters for single men are accessible (27%), compared to 15 of 22 shelters in Vancouver, for example (68%).
 As our homeless population ages, need for accessibility increases.
 According to the Toronto Star in 2013, homeless seniors have doubled since 2009.
 People 61+ now constitute 10% of Toronto’s homeless.
 According to the Canadian Observatory on Homelessness, links between poverty, risk of homelessness and disabilities are well documented.
 People with disabilities are twice as likely to live below the poverty line.
 Additionally, living in poverty is likely to increase instances of disability.

 To facilitate the arrival of the new shelter within the Bloorcourt Community, we worked with our partners at the City of Toronto Shelter, Support & Housing Administration (SSHA) and ward 19 city councillor Mike Layton to organize the launch of a Community Liaison Committee (CLC) in 2015/16.
-The CLC will serve as a communications vehicle and venue of collaboration between CONC, residents, local businesses, and other community stakeholders.
+The CLC serves as a communications vehicle and venue of collaboration between CONC, residents, local businesses, and other community stakeholders.

 CLC meetings are held during the last week of every month, subject to exceptions.